• Skip to primary navigation

 A close up of brown sugar in a pan.

-Take care not to add the vanilla to your syrup until after the syrup comes off the stovetop!
+Take care not to add the vanilla until after the syrup comes off the stovetop!
 Vanilla, similar to alcohol, will evaporate when heated.
 To not waste it, you don't want to add it until you are no longer cooking over direct, high heat settings.

 Salt (optional) | Never underestimate the good salt can do in the presence of sugar.
 Salt enhances all the flavors; especially the sweet ones!